vidarkongsli/www_kongsli_net/open_bekk_no/easy_els_installation_on_windows.md

 In this example, we will install two related applications: [Elasticsearch](http://www.elasticsearch.org/overview/) and [Kibana](http://www.elasticsearch.org/overview/kibana/).
 Kibana is a graphical user interface for visualizing data in Elasticsearch.
 First, lets install and configure Elasticsearch

 ### Install and configure Elasticsearch
 Installing is simple.
 Scoop has the possibility to either install an application for the current user, or install 'globally' for all users.
 Since Elasticsearch is a server application, it makes sense to install it 'globally'.
 Scoop needs to run as administrator to install global applications, and we need to add the `--global` parameter to the command.
-Let's go:
 ```posh
 sudo scoop install elasticsearch --global
 ```